junowoz/junowoz/README.md

 🤖 Community Moderator @Modak

-🌱 &nbsp;I'm on track with learning more about Smart Contracts with Solidity | Web3 Engineering.\
+🌱 &nbsp;I'm on track with learning more about Smart Contracts with Solidity and ReactJs.\
 📄 &nbsp;Check my [personal webpage](https://junowoz.xyz) to get to know me a little better.

 ---